-you would like to have one without acquisition costs?
+You would like to have a Afghan Hound without acquisition costs?

-The Host Family Program is perfect for you!
+The Foster Family Program is perfect for you!

 In order to provide the best for our dogs, we are offering you the opportunity to become a foster family for some of our breeding dogs.
 This allows the dogs participating in this program to have an ideal living environment, in a welcoming and warm family, where they can be loved and live a full life.

 Thanks to the foster family program, we are fortunate to maintain a quality breeding with a small number of breeding animals at home.
 This allows us to remain a small family farm and to have the time to properly take care of our dogs.
 They deserve it so much!

 A foster family consists of accommodating at home and free of charge, a pet for which the property and reproduction rights remain with the breeder until the end of the breeding season.
 For the female, this period lasts for a maximum of 4 or 5 litters.
 The latter will then be about 5, 6 years old.
 For a male, he will be around 8 or 9 years old.
 Note that no reproduction takes place before the age of 1 and a half, and only if all the tests carried out comply with our high breeding standards.